County Court at Law #2

 Required of Counsel:

-• Appear at each scheduled court setting until excused by the Court.
+• Appear at each scheduled Court setting until excused by the Court.
 Communicate with the Court Coordinator regarding conflicts in advance of the setting.

 • Be appropriately attired for court proceedings.